OGStudio/cross-language-dialect/README.md

 Cross-language dialect (**CLD**) is a set of tools and rules to write portable code for select programming languages at once.

-Kotlin subset is the source that can be translated to the subsets of the following
-languages:
+Context and Entities keep the state (data), they are described in YML and can be converted to:

-* Swift
+* Kotlin

 # Swift